scaler-devops/LinuxClassScripts/Day1LinuxNotes_Final.md

 You want to know which user you are logged in as, do you know how to figure that out?
 Can you create a new user and try to change the password for the sudo user and the new user created?

-Commands:
+“I want to check which user is currently logged in — how do I do that?”

-whoami
+- whoami

+“I want to switch to the root user temporarily — which command should I use?”

-sudo su
+- sudo su

+“How do I switch to another user’s account with their full environment?”

-su - user
+- su - user

+“How do I change my current user’s password?”

-passwd
+- passwd

+“I’m lost.
+How can I check which directory I’m currently in?”

-pwd
+- pwd

+“How do I see all the files and folders in my current directory?”

-ls
+- ls

+“How do I list files with details like permissions, size, and timestamp?”

-ls -l
+- ls -l

+“Some files are hidden.
+How do I list every file, including hidden ones?”

-ls -a
+- ls -a

 Explanation: